katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ## So we're going with Elm?

-PIC: haven site with some code
+PIC: haven site with some code & elm seasons

 Note:
 **Had some ups and downs, but be built a thing**
 - Learn to trust each other's tech - and knowlegde
+- Ability to evaluate and make choices in good faith
+- Remember that sometimes things made along time ago or in a hurry (there's always a story)
+- We are all capable of making mistakes
 - Unfortunately not everyone agreed with me and we tied the project off - released and on the shelf.

 +++